jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 | Region-wide outage |   |    | ✅ | ✅ |

 - **For RA- variants read access for secondary region is available regardless if primary region goes down*
+- Live migration may be performed to move from LRS to ZRS, but only from LRS.
 - Lifecycle management: moving between hot\cool\archive
 - [Storage accounts overview](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview)